bitcoin-dot-org/developer.bitcoin.org/glossary.rst

   TxIn
     An input in a transaction which contains three fields: an outpoint, a signature script, and a sequence number.
 The outpoint references a previous output and the signature script allows spending it.

+  Intermediate certificate
+    A intermediate certificate authority certificate which helps connect a leaf (receiver) certificate to a root certificate authority.

   Internal byte order
     The standard order in which hash digests are displayed as strings---the same format used in serialized blocks and transactions.